Street Fighter Alpha: Warrior’s Dreams

 • For older folks, you’ve met Sodom before – when his name was originally censored to Katana – and he was the end boss of the Subway Stage in the Super Nintendo / Sega CD / Arcade game Final Fight.
 Oddly enough, the Katana name was carried over into the Super NES version of Street Fighter Alpha 2.

-• Guy has the exact same punch combo he has in Final Fight, as well as his kicks.
+• Guy has the same punch combo he has in Final Fight, including his kicks.

 • Capcom released the Arcade version on the PlayStation 2 under the “Street Fighter Anthology” guise.